ankraft/ACME-oneM2M-CSE/docs/Console.md

 ### Exporting Resources

-One of the tasks the CSE performs during start-up is that it imports resources located in the *init* directory.
+With the console command "E - Export resource tree to *data* directory" one can export a resource and its child resources to the current *data* directory as a shell script.
+The shell script runs *curl* commands to create the resources in the same or another.
+It can be used to backup resources or to move resources from one CSE to another.

-This builds up an initial resource tree.
-See [Importing Resources](Importing.md#resources) for a more detailed description.
+Note, that the shell script is not a backup of the CSE's database.
+It only contains the specified resources.

-With the console command "E - Export resource tree to *init* directory" one can export the current state of the resource tree to the *init* directory as a [ACMEScript script](ACMEScript.md) so that it can be imported again automatically during the next CSE start-up, or reset.
-The structured resource path and the resource type are taken for the filename of the resources, and should be therefore easily identifiable.
+The shell script does not contain any information about the CSE's configuration or the CSE's registrations at other CSEs.

-Resource that have been imported this way are ignored in the export to avoid conflicts.
+It is also possible that the shell script does not work for all resources, e.g. if referenced resources are missing or have other resource identifiers.

 <a name="function_keys"></a>
 ## Supported Function Keys